smu-cs-3353/22s-pa02-amogus/README.md

 ### Timsort

 This sorting algorithm is a hybrid sorting algorithm, consisting of Insertion Sort and Merging from Merge Sort.
 It should be noted that these two fundamental algorithms are modified for Timsort to work on portions of the array.
 The algorithm splits the array up into 2^n segments known as "Run."
-Insertion Sort operates on each 2^n segment of the array, and then each segment is merged together incrementally using the modified merge discussed above.
+Insertion Sort operates on each 2^n segment of the array, and then the segments are merged together incrementally using the modified merge discussed above.
 See code for a more detailed description of the functions and such.
 Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Timsort Time Complexity